-The studies of acquisition and teaching of grammar have shown that one of the main preconditions for learning and mastering grammatical categories is to understand the relations between language units (Saxton, 2010: 51-66; Hedge, 2000; Thornbury, 1999).
+The studies of acquisition of grammar have shown that one of the main preconditions for learning and mastering grammatical categories is to understand the relations between language units (Saxton, 2010: 51-66; Hedge, 2000; Thornbury, 1999).
 In order to do that the acquired information must be preserved and used (Skehan, 2008: 13-27).
 The speed and time of acquisition depend on the complexity of the language category and the frequency of its use.
 However, developers of native language teaching argue that by paying too much attention to teaching grammar (especially in primary schools) the development of child' writing skills may be hindered (Uusen and Müürsepp, 2010: 170-184).

 The acquisition of grammar is first of all related to cognitive skills (Krathwohl, 2002: 212-218; Tiene and Ingram, 2001: 58-90).
 Lower level cognitive skills (e.g. attentiveness, remembering) are important in language learning as they help to learn and recall language rules.
 The main problems at that level are related to learning rules wrongly and using the acquired information incorrectly (Uibu and Tropp, 2013: 45-63; Mayer, 2002: 227-232).
-Medium level cognitive skills (e.g. understanding, the use of knowledge in appropriate situations) involve understanding language rules and their application in different situations (Tiene and Ingram, 2001: 58-90).
+Medium level cognitive skills (e.g. comprehension, the use of knowledge in appropriate situations) involve understanding language rules and their application in different situations (Tiene and Ingram, 2001: 58-90).
 Students tend to acquire lots of facts easily but they often do not understand what is behind them (Hills, 2004: 57-64; Mayer, 2002: 227-232).

-Analysis, synthesis and evaluation need higher level cognitive skills (e.g. generalisation, extrapolating, associating).
+Analysis, synthesis and evaluation need higher level cognitive skills (e.g. generalisation, extrapolation).
 The tasks presuming these skills require that students understand, reason or evaluate situations (Krathwohl, 2002: 212-218).
 Students must be able to presume and resolve problems in an original manner (Mayer, 2002: 227-232).
-A student with good analysis and synthesis skills is able to divide the material into components, compare, deduce and make conclusions.
-Such a student is also capable of connecting separate components into a whole and to come to the correct conclusions.
+A student with good analysis and synthesis skills is able to divide the material into components, deduce and make conclusions.
+Such a student is also capable of connecting separate components into a whole and conclude them.
 Studies confirm that there are hierarchic relations between cognitive levels and that without understanding the meaning of factual knowledge it is impossible to apply, analyse, synthesise and evaluate it (see Krathwohl, 2002: 212-218; Tiene and Ingram, 2001: 58-90).
-Grammar mistakes are generally caused by problems related to cognitive skills of students and their personality traits (Krathwohl, 2002: 212-218; Mayer, 2002: 227-232).
+Grammar mistakes are generally caused by problems related to students' cognitive skills and their individual traits (Mayer, 2002: 227-232).
 Mistakes may also be caused by language teaching strategies used by a teacher (Thornbury, 1999; Uibu and Männamaa, 2014: 96-131).